aws-amplify/docs/js/start.md

 > After your analytics resource has been successfully created, the Amplify configuration file (`aws-exports.js`) will be added to the source directory.
 (The 'src' directory for your project is defined by your answer to the `Source Directory Path` question during `amplify init`.)

+You can update a service by running `amplify update <category-name>`.
+If you no longer want to use a service you can delete it with `amplify remove <category-name>`.
+Lastly, you can wipe out the whole project by runnig `amplify delete` (Warning: This will attempt to delete everything and reset your project as if you never ran `amplify init`).

 ## Step 4.
 Integrate AWS Resources

 <div class="nav-tab install" data-group='install'>